-We have elected to be treated for federal income tax purposes as a RIC under Subchapter M of the Code.
-As a RIC, we generally will not be subject to corporate-level federal income taxes on any income that we distribute to our stockholders from our tax earnings and profits.
+We have elected to be treated as a RIC under Subchapter M of the Code.
+As a RIC, we generally will not be subject to corporate-level U.S. federal income taxes on any income that we distribute to our stockholders from our tax earnings and profits.
 To qualify as a RIC, we must, among other things, meet certain source-of-income and asset diversification requirements (as described below).
 In addition, in order to obtain RIC tax treatment, we must distribute dividends to our stockholders, in respect of each taxable year, of an amount generally at least equal to 90% of our "investment company taxable income," which is generally our taxable net investment income plus the excess, if any, of realized net short-term capital gain over realized net long-term capital loss, determined without regard to any deduction for dividends paid (the "Annual Distribution Requirement").
-Depending on the amount of taxable income we generate in a taxable year, we may choose to spill-over taxable income in excess of current taxable year distributions into the next taxable year and incur a 4% nondeductible U.S federal excise tax on such taxable income.
-Any such spill-over taxable income must be distributed through a distribution declared prior to the earlier of eight-and-one-half months after the close of the taxable year in which such taxable income was generated or the timely filing of the tax return related to the taxable year in which such taxable income was generated.
-Even if we qualify as a RIC, we could be subject to U.S. federal, state, local and foreign income, excise, withholding or other taxes.
+Depending on the amount of taxable income we generate in a tax year, we may choose to spill-over taxable income in excess of current year distributions into the next tax year and incur a 4% nondeductible U.S federal excise tax on such taxable income.
+Any such spill-over taxable income must be distributed through a distribution declared prior to the earlier of eight-and-one-half months after the close of the taxable year in which such taxable income was generated or the timely filing of the tax return related to the tax year in which such taxable income was generated.
+Even if we qualify as a RIC, we generally will be subject to corporate-level U.S. federal income tax on our undistributed taxable income and could be subject to U.S. federal, state, local and foreign income, excise, withholding or other taxes.